mnit-rtmc/iris/docs/comm_links.md

 Select `View ➔ Maintenance ➔ Comm Links` menu item

-A **comm link** is a network connection to field [device]s or external systems.
+A **comm link** is a network connection to field [device]s or external system **feeds**.
 IRIS is capable of supporting thousands of simultaneous comm links.

-## URI
+`Description`: A short text description of the comm link.

-The **URI** includes a DNS host name or network IP address, and port number, using the standard `host:port` convention.
+`URI`: The _Uniform Resource Identifier_ includes a DNS host name or network IP address, and port number, using the standard `host:port` convention.
 It can also contain an optional **scheme** prefix, which can be either `udp://`, `tcp://` or `modem://`.
 If present, the scheme will override the _default scheme_ for the selected protocol.
 For example, to use the [Pelco-D](#pelco-d) protocol over TCP (instead of the default UDP), prepend `tcp://` to the URI.

-## Poll Enabled

-Polling can be disabled using this value.
+`Poll Enabled`: Polling can be disabled using this value.

+`Comm Config`: Configuration of properties shared among multiple comm links.

 # Comm Config